By default, when people use the tab key to browse a webpage, only interactive elements (like links, form controls) get focused. With the

 ||Yes||No; author must focus the element with

-For grouping widgets such as menus, tab panels, grids, or tree views, the parent element should be in the tab order (
+For grouping widgets such as menus, tablists, grids, or tree views, the parent element should be in the tab order (

-tabindex="0"), and each descendent choice/tab/cell/row should be removed from the tab order (
+tabindex="0"), and each descendant choice/tab/cell/row should be removed from the tab order (

 tabindex="-1").
-Users should be able to navigate the descendent elements using arrow keys.
-(For a full description of the keyboard support that is normally expected for typical widgets, see the DHTML Style Guide.)
+Users should be able to navigate the descendant elements using arrow keys.
+(For a full description of the keyboard support that is normally expected for typical widgets, see the WAI-ARIA Authoring Practices.)

 The example below shows this technique used with a nested menu control.
 Once keyboard focus lands on the containing